jamescarson3/ctls2017/docs/optimization_parallelization/optimization_parallelization_03.md

 Time writes to `stderr` instead of `stdout`, so we need the `2>&1` redirection to grep for real time.

-Do you see a point that the where extra cores becomes ineffective?
+Do you see a point where extra cores becomes ineffective?
 Does increasing the memory limit help?

 #### Explore

-- Try experimenting with thread count on other tools
+- Try experimenting with or reading about thread count on other tools you know
   - BWA
   - samtools
   - tophat